 Through the course, you will:

-- Receive essential pre-departure information, including practical, logistical, academic, and cultural considerations.
+- Receive essential practical, logistical, academic, and sociocultural pre-departure information

 - Maintain contact with us throughout your experience abroad for both reflective and health and safety purposes.

 - Reflect upon and better articulate your experiences, while also integrating your experiences into future planning.